Winter Weather Safety

 - Circulate the water in your home by dripping at least one sink.

 - Keep the thermostat set to 55 degrees or warmer in your home.

 - If a leak is detected inside the home, shut off the water to the house immediately to prevent further damage, and contact a plumber.

-- Document and repairs and keep receipts of all expenses.
+- Document any leaks and repairs and keep receipts of all expenses.

 Texas homeowner policies provide differing levels of coverage for water damage.
 Check your policy or contact your agent or insurance company to determine if you have coverage for freezing pipes and if so, how much coverage.
 Also check the deductible on your insurance policy, a minor pipe break and repair may not exceed the deductible amount.